 A year after Liberation Day, courtesy of the red-dust bacteria, the humanoid, lizard-like aliens develop a resistance to the micro-organism and try to regain control of the Earth--only now some humans are knowingly working with them.

-A 20th century astronaut is caught in a freak accident in deep space, causing his spacecraft Ranger 3 to be blown into an orbit that returns him to Earth almost 500 years later.
-Earth is recovering from a nuclear war and is coming under hostile attack by the Draconian Empire.
-The later series has based on a spaceship exploring the unknown reaches of space.
+In 1987, NASA astronaut William "Buck" Rogers is caught in a freak accident in deep space, causing his space shuttle Ranger 3 to be blown into an orbit that returns him to Earth - over 500 years later.
+The combination of gases that freezes him comes close to the formula commonly used in the 25th century for preservation, and his rescuers are able to revive him.
+In 2491, when Buck awakens from the freezing, Earth is recovering from a nuclear war and is coming under hostile attack by the Draconian Empire.
+In the second season, Buck has been assigned aboard the Searcher, a starship exploring the unknown reaches of space while searching for former Earth colonies that are scattered across the galaxy.
 Written by

 See more »

 The opening credits for the first season finale "Flight of the War Witch" differ from the credit sequences for the rest of the season's episodes (except the pilot).
 After the show title appears there follows a succession of short scenes from this episode as well as from the TV version of the pilot (including the episode).
 After about 20 seconds, the credits resume as normal.
 See more »

 This series is fun and somewhat compelling to watch.
 But in every episode there are recurring incidents which defy any sense of innovativeness: 1.
 Panels on walls are destroyed.
 Approximately three per episode.
 This is done primarily to lock someone in a room.